SketchedDoughnut/lynxy/info/github/lynxy_server.md

   - client info (dict)
     - example username (str)
       - (example ip, example port) (tuple)
-- `lynxy_server.shutdown_server()` -> will shutdown the server, and return a bool telling you whether it worked or not.
+- `lynxy_server.shutdown_server()` -> will shutdown the server, and return a reponse key telling you whether it worked or not.